dangaiden/dns_proxy/main_rootless/Readme.md

 **This solution won't work out of the box** by only changing the name server of the client to the DNS proxy IP address as the port where the container will run is 5300.

+This is better suited for micro-services environment when it's easier to configure a different DNS name server and ports plus the security "issues" are not a problem like in the other project.

 ---

 ### Summary